 They differ over religion, culture, customs, borders and territory.
 They argue over who could vote, immigrants, slavery, commerce, taxation and states’ rights vs. strong federal powers.
 They are deeply suspicious of each other’s motives.
-A few days ago Congressional delegates had to flee Philadelphia, and now they are stuck in York Town, where more people speak German than English.
+A few days before, Congressional delegates had to flee Philadelphia and now they are stuck in York Town, where more people speak German than English.
 And the war isn’t going well.

 They need a win.
 They need serious help and serious money to support the colonies’ armies and fleet.
-And they knew that foreign powers will not give aid to 13 individual colonies “who can’t even agree among ourselves.”
-The Continental Congress must prove to French, Spanish and Dutch benefactors that the colonies are united and will be able to repay borrowed funds.
+And they knew that foreign powers would not give aid to 13 individual colonies “who can’t even agree among ourselves.”
+The Continental Congress must prove to French, Spanish and Dutch financiers that the colonies are united and will be able to repay borrowed funds.

 Now convened in York Town, farther away from battle, delegates know they must finish the critically-important document.
 Perhaps buoyed by General Gates’ victory at Saratoga, the delegates work feverishly to settle outstanding issues and to edit the Articles so that the individual states will find them acceptable.

 Amazingly, after negotiations in York, PA